 Also of interest is that Fort Mill has more people living here who work in computers and math than 95% of the places in the US.

 A relatively large number of people in Fort Mill telecommute to their jobs.
-Overall, about 9.47% of the workforce works from home.
+Overall, about 7.63% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The per capita income in Fort Mill in 2010 was $31,536, which is wealthy relative to South Carolina, and upper middle income relative to the rest of the US.
-This equates to an annual income of $126,144 for a family of four.
+The per capita income in Fort Mill in 2018 was $35,035, which is wealthy relative to South Carolina, and upper middle income relative to the rest of the US.
+This equates to an annual income of $140,140 for a family of four.
 However, Fort Mill contains both very wealthy and poor people as well.

 Fort Mill is a very ethnically-diverse town.
 The people who call Fort Mill home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fort Mill residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Fort Mill include Irish, English, Italian, and Scots-Irish.
+Important ancestries of people in Fort Mill include German, Irish, English, Italian, and French.